thrasher-corp/gocryptotrader/README.md

 Please feel free to submit any pull requests or suggest any desired features to be added.

-When submitting a PR, please abide by our coding guidelines:
+When submitting a PR, please abide by our [coding guidelines](/docs/CODING_GUIDELINES.md).

-+ Code must adhere to the official Go [formatting](https://golang.org/doc/effective_go.html#formatting) guidelines (i.e. uses [gofmt](https://golang.org/cmd/gofmt/)).
-+ Code must be documented adhering to the official Go [commentary](https://golang.org/doc/effective_go.html#commentary) guidelines.
-+ Code must adhere to our [coding style](https://github.com/thrasher-corp/gocryptotrader/blob/master/.github/CONTRIBUTING.md).
-+ Pull requests need to be based on and opened against the `master` branch.

 ## Compiling and Running instructions